From An Upper Cervical Chiropractic Perspective

 Is it all about the money?
 Why does my chiropractor recommend return visits?
 (Q&A – 2)

 A common question asked online by chiropractic patients (or potential patients) is about the need to return for repeat visits.
 Websites like Quora and Reddit have a large variety of posts regarding this subject.
-Without fail there is always the cynical answer from at least one participant who says that
+These forums often discuss the reasons behind repeat chiropractic visits.
+Without fail there is always the

 Is it all about the money?
 Why does my chiropractor recommend return visits?
 (Q&A – 2) Read More »